Skip to content

 Emerging Capability

-Data Cloud / Data 360 is the fastest-evolving part of the Salesforce platform.
-As of 2025-2026, it is increasingly central to Salesforce’s strategy (powering Agentforce, Tableau, and cross-cloud analytics).
-CTA candidates should understand its architectural role even if they do not recommend it in every scenario.
+Data 360 (formerly Data Cloud) is the fastest-evolving part of the Salesforce platform.
+As of 2025-2026, it is increasingly central to Salesforce’s strategy, powering Agentforce, Tableau, and cross-cloud analytics.
+CTA candidates should understand its architectural role even when not recommending it in every scenario.

 MuleSoft